jonathanio/update-systemd-resolved/README.md

-*Note*: If you intend on using this script, the latter two are preferred otherwise the configuration provided by this script will only work on domains that cannot be resolved publically (i.e. they must fall back).
+*Note*: If you intend on using this script, the latter two are preferred otherwise the configuration provided by this script will only work on domains that cannot be resolved by the currently configured DNS servers (i.e. they must fall back after trying the ones set by your LAN's DHCP server).

 Finally, update your OpenVPN configuration file and set the `up` and `down-pre`
 options: